ndeto/x402/typescript/packages/extensions/src/ens/README.md

 # ENS Identity Extension

-The ENS extension carries optional metadata so x402 participants can attach ENS identities to a payment without changing settlement semantics.
+This optional extension lets x402 participants attach ENS identities to a payment without changing settlement semantics.
 Any party that includes ENS identity MUST provide its ENS name and MAY include hints pointing to relevant ENS records.

 ENS already acts as a multichain identity layer across Ethereum tooling—many apps and wallets rely on ENS names, text records, and per-network `addr` records to represent merchants, customers, and agents—so the `ens` extension simply reuses that surface.
 Clients or servers that do not care about ENS can ignore the extension entirely.